scaleoutsean/eseries-perf-analyzer/kubernetes/samples/README.md

 # run this in the same namespace where InfluxDB and Grafana are (example: epa)
 kubectl run ansible --restart=Never --image=ntap-grafana/ansible:3.1 -n epa

-# the image hasn't changed, so you can use one of earlier versions as well
+# the image hasn't changed since v3.0.0, so you can use one of the earlier versions as well
 # kubectl run ansible --restart=Never --image=docker.io/ntap-grafana/ansible:3.0 -n epa

 # check that the ansible pod is running